844-914-1942

 Empty leg flights sound like a dream, but it’s smart to understand the full picture before you book.
 While they offer an incredible opportunity to fly private for less, they come with a few trade-offs.
 Knowing both the advantages and the limitations will help you decide if an empty leg trip is the right fit for your travel plans.
 It’s all about balancing cost savings with your need for flexibility.
 When you can make the fixed schedule work for you, the value is unbeatable.
 Let's break down what you can expect.

-Pro: The Full Private Jet Experience
+The Upside: A True Private Jet Experience

 Don’t let the discounted price fool you—an empty leg flight delivers the complete private jet experience.
 You aren't sharing the cabin with strangers or settling for a lower standard of service.
 The aircraft is entirely yours for the duration of the flight, meaning you can invite family, friends, or colleagues to join you.
 You’ll enjoy the same privacy, comfort, and luxury that come with a standard private jet charter.
 From the moment you arrive at the private terminal to the second you land, the trip is tailored to the high standards you expect, just at a much more accessible price point.